FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 To understand why FHE operations (including decryption) are asynchronous, [read more here](./data-evaluation.md).
 :::

-Instead of blocking your contract while waiting for the result, you have two ways to query the result:
+It's not possible to block your contract's execution while waiting for the result, so you have two ways to use the result:

 ### 1. Safe Way (Recommended)